tekartik/sqflite/sqflite/doc/sql.md

 ### query

-`query` is for reading a table context.
+`query` is for reading a table content.
 It returns a list of map.

 ```dart
 var list = await db.query('my_table', columns: ['name', 'type']);